-Applicants seeking to pursue graduate study at Fayetteville State University will be considered for admission in one of five (5) distinct categories of students:
+Applicants seeking to pursue graduate study at Fayetteville State University will be considered for admission in one of six (6) distinct categories of students:

-1) admitted as unconditional degree seeking at the doctoral or master's levels;

-- 2) admitted at graduate certificate level; - 3) admitted at teacher licensure level; - 4) accepted as conditional admission at the master's level; - 5) accepted at professional development level.
+- 1. admitted as unconditional degree seeking at the doctoral or master's levels; - 2. admitted at graduate certificate level; - 3. admitted at teacher licensure level; - 4. accepted as conditional admission at the master's level; - 5. accepted at professional development level; - 6. accepted at special visiting level.

 All students (degree seeking or non-degree seeking) holding a baccalaureate degree from an accredited college or university who attend Fayetteville State University are classified as graduate students.
-Thus, students seeking a doctoral degree, master's degree, graduate level certificate, teacher licensure, and professional development all are designated as graduate students and are required to pay graduate student fees.
+Thus, students seeking a doctoral degree, a master's degree, a graduate level certificate, teacher licensure, professional development, and special visiting admission are all designated as graduate students and are required to pay graduate student fees.
 Students seeking a second undergraduate degree are classified as undergraduate students.

 Prospective students are advised to review each of these categories and follow the application guidelines delineated below that are appropriate to their personal, academic, and career goals.
-Degree-seeking applicants must also consult the appropriate section in this catalog for further application and admission guidelines for specific degree programs.
+Degree-seeking applicants and certificate-seeking applicants must also consult the appropriate section in this catalog for further application and admission guidelines for specific degree programs.